 The mapping results vary based on the value of the OSS Directory parameter.
 For more information, see the "Examples of mapping data from OSS paths to AnalyticDB for MySQL" section of this topic.

-Important When you specify the OSS Directory parameter, make sure that at least one level of child directories exists after the OSS directory.
+When you configure the OSS Directory parameter, make sure that at least one level of child directories exists after the OSS directory.

-• Include: All objects that are stored in the specified storage path are mapped to AnalyticDB for MySQL.
+• Include: All objects that are stored in the OSS path are mapped to AnalyticDB for MySQL.

-Important If multiple objects are stored in the specified storage path, the objects must be in the same format and contain the same types of fields and the same quantity of fields.
+If multiple objects are stored in the OSS path, the objects must be in the same format and contain the same types and quantity of fields.

-• Exclude: None of the objects that are stored in the specified storage path are mapped to AnalyticDB for MySQL.
+• Exclude: The objects that are stored in the OSS path are not mapped to AnalyticDB for MySQL.

-You can select a format parser that can parse the format of the objects that are stored in the OSS path.
+You can select a format parser that can parse the format of the objects stored in the OSS path.

-Important If you select a format parser that can parse a format that is different from the object format, the mapping fails.
+If the selected format parser parses a format that is different from the object format, the mapping fails.

 • Field Delimiter: the column delimiter of CSV objects.